 It’s 10am and you’ve still not seen or heard anything from your employee.
 What should you do?

-Your initial response will likely be one of concern, and you’ll be eager to check-in with them to make sure they’re ok.
+Your initial response will likely be one of concern, and you’ll be eager to check in with them to make sure they’re okay.
 But what if you still can’t get hold of them?
 What if they’d previously requested this day as annual leave, had it declined, but decided to take the day off anyway?
 What rights do you have as an employer to manage this sort of behaviour?

 We’ll explore the solutions to the issues that arise around unauthorised absence in this post.

 Unauthorised absence is when an employee doesn’t turn up for work as expected and has not provided a reason for their absence.

 - if they have booked the time off as holiday or to attend an appointment

 - if they have contacted you on the morning of their absence to report sickness

 - if they are on maternity, paternity or shared parental leave.

 Have an unauthorised absence policy